awwx/ar/readme.md

 If you have a file named "foo.arc" in your current directory, you can run it with:

+    /path/to/ar/run arc foo

+(you can type either "foo" or "foo.arc"; files without an extension default to ".arc").
+Specifying "arc" loads arc.arc, which in turn loads the Arc compiler ac and the Arc runtime ar.

+If you begin foo.arc with a `use` form like this:

+    (use arc)

+then you don't need to specify "arc" on the command line:

     /path/to/ar/run foo

-(you can type either "foo" or "foo.arc"; files without an extension default to ".arc").

-If you have ar on your system path, you can use just "run":
+If you have the ar directory on your system path, you can just type "run":

     run foo